nissy/mg/README.md

     -v bool
         Display the version of mg.
 Commands:
-    up      Migrate to the latest version.
+    up       Apply current version or later.
-    down    Back to previous version.
+    force-up Apply all versions not currently applied. down     Back to previous version.
-    status  Display the status of migrate.
+    status   Display the current applied status.
 ```